 Thus, both extensions and limitations relative to TAL are in order.
 This falls neatly within the TAL policy of providing macro languages adapted to specific tasks together with a translation into a single unified first-order base language $\mathcal{L}(FL)$ with a well-defined semantics and circumscription policy.
-While the details of the new macro language $\mathcal{L}(ND)^$ are beyond the scope of this chapter (see Kvarnström [41] for a complete definition), most of the extensions are used in the example planning domain discussed below.
+While the details of the new macro language $\mathcal{L}(ND)^$ is beyond the scope of this chapter [40], most of the extensions are used in the example planning domain discussed below.